topling/toplingdb/README.md

 ## ToplingDB: A Persistent Key-Value Store for External Storage
 ToplingDB is developed and maintained by [Topling Inc](https://topling.cn).
 It is built with [RocksDB](https://github.com/facebook/rocksdb).

-ToplingDB has many key features than RocksDB:
+ToplingDB has much more key features than RocksDB:
 1. [SidePlugin](https://github.com/topling/rockside/wiki) enables users to write a json(or yaml) to define DB instance configs
 1. [Embeded Http Server](https://github.com/topling/rockside/wiki/WebView) enables users to view almost all DB info on web, this is a component of [SidePlugin](https://github.com/topling/rockside/wiki)
 1. Many improves and refactories on RocksDB, aimed for performance and extendibility